 As we age, our bodies could produce fewer enzymes, which could lead to problems with digestion and nutrient absorption.
 It’s speculated that this is where digestive enzyme supplements could help – but what does the research say?

-A voir aussi : What Are the Best Strategies for Improving Health Literacy in Elderly Patients?
+Sujet a lire : What Are the Best Strategies for Improving Health Literacy in Elderly Patients?

 Numerous studies have looked into the benefits and drawbacks of digestive enzyme supplements.
 Some of these have found that supplementation can help certain groups of patients.
 For example, cystic fibrosis and chronic pancreatitis patients have been shown to benefit from enzyme supplementation, as their bodies naturally struggle to produce enough enzymes.